In This Article

 W-2G infoRecord W-2G amount if issued

 A simple spreadsheet updated after each session is sufficient.
 Many players use apps like Poker Income or PokerBankroll Tracker.
-The IRS doesn't prescribe a specific format — they care that the records are contemporaneous (made at or near the time of the session) and corroborated by other documentation (bank records, casino club card records, online platform transaction history).
+The IRS doesn't prescribe a specific format.
+They care that the records are contemporaneous (made at or near the time of the session) and corroborated by other documentation (bank records, casino club card records, online platform transaction history).

 Frequently Asked Questions